Handicap Issuance and Recording

 The WGA requires that nine-hole scores be combined and posted for handicap purposes (Section 5-2c and d).

-The WGA supports the principles of The Rules of Golf (Section 5-1).
+The WGA supports the principles and spirit of The Rules of Golf (Section 5-1).

 The WGA includes the letter "L" after local handicaps which exceed the USGA maximum limits of 36.4 for men and 40.4 for women (Section 3-4).